 What Is Zucchini Bread?

+Zucchini bread is a sweet quick bread designed to use up a bunch of fresh zucchini at once, much like banana bread.
 If you've never been introduced before, let me say a few words about zucchini bread.
 First off, it doesn't taste like zucchini.
 Nor can you feel pieces of it in the bread itself.
 Both the flavor and the texture of the shredded zucchini melt into the bread, creating a subtle sweetness and a soft texture.

 How To Make Zucchini Bread

-Makes 2 loaves
+Makes 2 (8x4-inch) loaves

 What You Need

-zucchini (about 2 medium-sized)
+zucchini (about 2 medium)

 olive oil or canola oil